8shivram8/linux-automation-toolkit/README.md

 1 Clone this repo
 2 Go to scripts folder
 3 run {chmod +x *.sh}
-4 Execute each scropt with sudo
+4 Execute each Scripts with sudo

 Example